 It is not so uncommon anymore to hear about big businesses scamming the federal government.
 The False Claims Act (“FCA”), also known as the “qui tam” is a statute that is designed to protect the government from fraudulent behavior.
-The origins of this act can be traced back to the American Civil War (1861-1865).
-Essentially, then, a number of contractors were regularly defrauding the government by providing defective supplies to the Union military.
-The idea was to give private citizens the right to file a lawsuit on behalf of the government.
-These people are often called “reliators” as they relate fraudulent activity to the government’s attention.
-Informally, these individuals are also known as “whistleblowers” when the individual is employed by the very organization being accused of committing the fraud.
+The origins of this act can be traced back to the American Civil War (1861-1865), back when a number of contractors were found regularly defrauding the government by providing defective supplies to the military.
+The idea behind the FCA was to give private citizens the right to file a lawsuit on behalf of the government.
+These people are often called “relators” as they relate fraudulent activity to the government’s attention.
+Informally, these individuals are known as “whistleblowers,” especially when the individual is employed by the very organization being accused of committing the fraud.

 The attorneys at the Packard Law Firm have significant experience prosecuting qui tam litigation.
 These cases are extremely complex and require an attorney to have absolute command over the law and facts of the case in order to advocate your case adequately.
-Our law firm represents whistleblowers throughout the nation on a contingency fee basis.
+Our lawyers have represented whistleblowers throughout the nation on a contingency fee basis.
 This means that the firm will only charge a fee if it is successful for the whistleblower.